Taking aim at the wino-higgsino plane with the LHC

-Searches for electroweakinos in final states with three leptons also analyze $\tilde{\chi}^{\pm}_1$ and $\tilde{\chi}^{0}_2$ production, with leptons resulting from the decay of these states to the LSP.
-Current trilepton analyses are capable of sensitivity in regions where the $\tilde{\chi}^{0}_2$-$\tilde{\chi}^{0}_1$ mass splitting is as little as a few GeV, which overlaps with our soft-lepton region \cite{ATLAS:2021moa}.
+Before we move on, it is worth noting that searches for electroweakinos in final states with three leptons also analyze $\tilde{\chi}^{\pm}_1$ and $\tilde{\chi}^{0}_2$ production, with leptons resulting from the decay of these states to the LSP.
+Current trilepton analyses are capable of sensitivity in regions where the $\tilde{\chi}^{0}_2$-$\tilde{\chi}^{0}_1$ mass splitting is as little as a few GeV, which overlaps with our soft-dilepton region \cite{ATLAS:2021moa}.
 Therefore, as we demonstrate in \hyperref[s5]{Section V}, trilepton searches are capable of imposing some limits in this area.